taleliya212/Ex1/README.md

 ## How it run:
 **The main program Follow the instructions:**
-a) Enter 2 numbers in the format <number>b<base> or <number>
+* Enter 2 numbers in the format <number>b<base> or <number>
-b) Perform addition or multiplication.
+* Perform addition or multiplication.
-c) Convert numbers to different bases.
+* Convert numbers to different bases.
-d) Find the largest number in a list of numbers.
+* Find the largest number in a list of numbers.

 ******